dovecot/documentation/source/configuration_manual/authentication/ldap_settings_auth.rst

 - Default: <empty>
 - Values:  :ref:`string`

-Specify user attributes to be retrived from LDAP (in userdb look up) See also :ref:`authentication-ldap_backend_configuration` User attributes are given in LDAP-name=dovecot-internal-name list.
+Specify user attributes to be retrieved from LDAP (in userdb look up) See also :ref:`authentication-ldap_backend_configuration` User attributes are given in LDAP-name=dovecot-internal-name list.
 The internal names are: